JoAnnP38/Pedantic/README.md

     Options:
         --data <data>       The name of the labeled data file.
-        --sample <sample>   Specify the number of samples to use from the training data.
-        --iter <iter>       Specify the maximum number of iterations before a solution is declared. [default: 200] --preserve          When specified intermediate versions of the solution will be saved.
+        --sample <sample>   Specify the number of samples to use from the training data. [default: -1] --iter <iter>       Specify the maximum number of iterations before a solution is declared. [default: 100] --preserve          When specified intermediate versions of the solution will be saved.
-        -?, -h, --help      Show help and usage information
+        --save              If specified the sample will be saved in file. [default: false] --full <full>       Specifies the number of full batch optimization iterations. [default: 0] --reset             Reset all starting weights (except for piece material and phase) to zero. [default: false] -?, -h, --help      Show help and usage information

     Description: